What you’ll build

 Accessibility without drama

 Keep headings in order, ensure colour contrast is strong, and avoid tiny buttons.
 In the Site Editor, test with keyboard only if you can’t navigate, your visitors probably can’t either.
-Add alt
+Add alt text to images and keep link text meaningful.
+Small habits save big headaches.

 Performance basics